 ● Hindu Undivided Family(HUF)-Taxable as per Slab rates announced for each Assessment Year

 ● Company-Domestic and Foreign Company (as per MAT and normal tax provisions )

 ● Firm( including LLP)- Taxable at a flat rate of 30%

 ● Association of Persons (AOP) or a Body of Individuals (BOI)-Taxable at a flat rate of 30%

 ● Local Authority-Taxable at a flat rate of 30%

 ● Artificial juridical persons-Taxable at a flat rate of 30%

-Securities Transaction Tax: Securities Transaction Tax (STT) is a direct tax that is payable on the total transaction value of securities and stock exchange in India.
+Securities Transaction Tax (STT) is a direct tax that is payable on the total transaction value of securities and stock exchange in India.
 Securities Transaction Tax came up in 2004, introduced by the then Finance Minister, P. Chidambaram, to prevent tax evasion.

-Property Tax: Property tax is the amount that is paid as tax by the landowner to the municipal corporation or the local government for his area.
+Property tax is the amount that is paid as tax by the landowner to the municipal corporation or the local government for his area.
 This tax is obligatory.
 Property, office buildings, and residential homes that are used for self accommodation or rented out to third parties are considered real estate assets and are liable to Property Tax.

 Merits of Direct Taxes